Hymenoscyphus fraxineus: Ash dieback

-A Danish study found that substantial genetic variation between ash trees affected their level of susceptibility.
+A Danish study found that substantial genetic variation between ash trees resulted in significant differences in their susceptibility to the disease.
 However, the proportion of trees with a high level of natural resistance seemed to be very low, probably less than 5%.
 A Lithuanian trial based on the planting of trees derived from both Lithuanian and foreign populations of European ash found 10% of trees survived in all progeny trials to the age of eight years.
+Mass screening trials in Britain found that less than 5% of trees were healthy after three years.
+Subsequent genetic analysis of these trials found a highly polygenic basis to ash dieback resistance, and allowed genomic prediction models for tree health to be trained.
+Use of these genomic prediction models on adult and juvenile trees in a woodland in Surrey, England, gave evidence that natural selection is acting to increase resistance to ash dieback in ash populations.

 So far the fungus has mainly affected the European ash (Fraxinus excelsior) and its cultivars, but it is also known to attack the narrow-leafed ash (Fraxinus angustifolia).
 The manna ash (Fraxinus ornus) is also a known host, although it is less susceptible than the other European ash species.
 Experiments in Estonia have shown that several North American ash species are susceptible, especially the black ash (Fraxinus nigra), and to a lesser extent the green ash (Fraxinus pennsylvanica).
 The white ash (Fraxinus americana) and the Asian species known as Manchurian ash (Fraxinus mandschurica) showed only minor symptoms in the study.